 In the past five years there have been several changes to the Ohio law that expands the opportunities for people with criminal records to have their records expunged and sealed.
 Two different bills that were passed in earlier years changed the offenses and who was eligible the have their criminal record expunged.
 But recently, more changes have been made to the Ohio Expungement Law.

 These changes made it possible for many people who were denied expungement to now be eligible.
 Just like any law change, a majority of the public will most likely not hear about it, not understand it, or not realize what is actually changing.
 That is where we come in.
-Susan Gwinn, attorney at law, can help you understand these changes and any more that occur in the future.
+Susan Gwinn, Attorney at Law, can help you understand these changes and any more that occur in the future.
+Susan Gwinn practices law in Southeastern Ohio, serving individuals throughout Athens County and beyond.

 In this blog, we will cover some of the ways this law has changed and how it might affect you.
 You can also learn more by visiting the expungement and sealing page!